tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

-The letters just kept happening, every two to four days a new one would be taped to our front door.Most of the handwritten, talking about everything from the weather to a bird they saw, a few of the notes being official looking mail, another eviction notice, something about registering to vote, one for a nearby church.
+The letters just kept happening, every two to four days a new one would be taped to our front door.
+Most of the handwritten, talking about everything from the weather to a bird they saw, a few of the notes being official looking mail, another eviction notice, something about registering to vote, one for a nearby church.